-Occupations of College-Educated Workers: Men and Women with Bachelor's or Advanced Degrees
+Occupations of College-Educated Workers: Men and Women with Bachelor's or Advanced Degrees group.
+For more details, see the technical appendix.

 In contrast to the employment and occupational changes experienced by workers with less than a bachelor's degree, workers with these degrees have enjoyed stability, without substantial shifts in occupational distributions.